Overview of the Settlement

 If you purchased a Carfax Vehicle History Report directly from Carfax in Ohio, Oklahoma, Tennessee, or Texas at any time from October 1, 1998 through December 31, 2007, or in North Carolina at any time from May 1, 2001 through December 31, 2007, or in California at any time from February 17, 2002 through December 31, 2007, you're a Class Member of two subclasses (one for injunctive relief and one for economic relief).

 What Are the Settlement Benefits?

-Carfax has agreed to make changes in its disclosures and contracting process with all customers, including Class Members.
+Carfax agreed to make changes in its disclosures and contracting process with all customers, including Class Members.
 In addition, each Class Member who remained in the settlement could have claimed a Settlement Voucher and either use it or transfer it to someone else.
-A Settlement Voucher can be redeemed for free Carfax Vehicle History reports, or the original recipient of a Settlement Voucher could have converted it into $3 in cash.
+A Settlement Voucher can be redeemed for a free Carfax Vehicle History report, or the original recipient of a Settlement Voucher could have converted it into $3 in cash.
 Conversion requests were handled on a first-come, first-served basis and were capped at $650,000 in total for Class Members and the Settlement Vouchers awarded to counsel for the Class as part of their award of attorneys' fees, costs, and expenses.
 To redeem a Settlement Voucher, click here.